 The slope of the ocean floor depends on the length-scale of interest since, for example, individual pillow basalts can have vertical sides.
 The critical slope theory assumes that the length scale of the topography is greater than the tidal excursions of ~200 m [Garrett and Kunze, 2007].
-A typical single beam echo sounder has a beam width of ~15° so in the deep ocean (4000 m) it insonofies a zone about 1000 m across.
-Higher resolution (~200 m) is possible with modern multibeam systems but much of that data is collected at transit velocities, which limits the resolution to several hundred meters.
+A typical single beam echo sounder has a beam width

 Three types of measurement systems are used to map the topography and roughness of the ocean floor.
 Single beam echo sounders, widely used since the 1960's, provide profile of depth from thousands of research cruises (Figure 2).
 While coverage is widespread, there are gaps as large as 200 km by 200 km, especially in the Southern Ocean.
 Multibeam echo sounding, available on most large research vessels since the mid 1990's, map 5-20 km wide swaths of seafloor at a horizontal resolution that depends on the depth of the water; 200-500 m at 4 km depth depending on ship speed and swath width.
 Ideally, the world's oceans should be exhaustively measured with multibeam bathymetry, but only a small percentage of the ocean floor has been so measured [Smith and Sandwell, 2004].
-The third approach combines the sparse ship soundings with dense satellitederived gravity anomalies to estimate depth and roughness [Gille et al., 2000; Smith and Sandwell, 1997].
+The third approach combines the sparse ship soundings with dense satellite-derived gravity anomalies to estimate depth and roughness [Gille et al., 2000; Smith and Sandwell, 1997].
 Satellite bathymetry can only resolve features with wavelengths between 20 and 160 km and misses most, if not all, of the small-scale roughness associated with the abyssal hill fabric.
-While none of these three measurement systems provides global coverage at the scales of interest (2-200 km), we show that the alongtrack analysis of the single beam provides an acceptable compromise between coverage and resolution if abyssal hills are assumed to be smoothly varying in slope over distances greater than a few hundred kilometers [Goff, 1991].
+While none of these three measurement systems provides global coverage at the scales of interest (2-200 km), we show that the along-track analysis of the single beam provides an acceptable compromise between coverage and resolution if abyssal hills are assumed to be smoothly varying in slope over distances greater than a few hundred kilometers [Goff, 1991].

-To assess the accuracy and resolution capabilities of each of the three systems, we compared multibeam, single beam, and satellite bathymetry along the track of an errorfree, but otherwise typical cruise near the Atlantis Transform Fault on the Mid Atlantic Ridge (Figure 3).
+To assess the accuracy and resolution capabilities of each of the three systems, we compared multibeam, single beam, and satellite bathymetry along the track of an error-free, but otherwise typical cruise near the Atlantis Transform Fault on the Mid Atlantic Ridge (Figure 3).
 The multibeam data are from a 500-m grid provided by the Ridge Multibeam Synthesis project [Carbotte, 2004] and is considered in this paper to represent the "true" depth.
 The single beam data were filtered and differentiated, as discussed below, to best match the multibeam slopes.
 Indeed the agreement between multibeam and single beam data is quite good for both depth and slope.
 In contrast the satellite bathymetry does not capture the smaller-scale topography associated with the abyssal hills.
 This is evident in the slope comparison where the rms slope calculated from satellite bathymetry (0.038 m/m rms) is much smaller than the slope derived from the multibeam and single beam systems (0.095 and 0.111 m/m rms).
 The inability of satellite bathymetry to accurately recover seafloor slope is illustrated in Figure 4, which shows a cumulative histogram of the absolute value of the slope for each of the three systems along the entire track line.
 Both sonar systems show that about 30% of the seafloor has slope greater than 0.1 m/m while the satellite bathymetry indicates only 2% of the seafloor of slope is greater than 0.1 m/m.
 This deficiency in the satellite bathymetry makes it unsuitable for quantifying seafloor slope due to abyssal hills.